zhangyuannie/goserve/README.md

 # goserve

-`goserve` is a simple command-line http server.
+`goserve` is a simple and secure command-line HTTP server.
 It can be used as an alternative to `python3`'s `http.server`.
 It leverages go's standard library to do all the heavy lifting.

 ## Installation